andrewwang247/sudoku/README.md

 ### Grid

-The Grid is a 9-by-9 two-dimensional array of Squares given by std::array< std::array< Square, 9 >, 9 >.
-The fixed squares (those given in the problem) will be skipped by Grid's iterators to make code more readable.
-The iterators traverse row by row, left to right.
-The final end iterator will be Grid.end() == underlying_array.back().end().
+The Grid's API is a 9-by-9 two-dimensional array of Squares implemented as the one-dimensional std::array< Square, 9 * 9 >.
+The fixed squares (those given in the problem) will be skipped over while iterating over the open squares to make code more readable.

 ## Print Format